SidharthArya/SidharthArya/AWESOME-STARS.md

 ## TypeScript

+- [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open platform for building developer portals
+- [mui/mui-x](https://github.com/mui/mui-x) - MUI X: Build complex and data-rich applications using a growing list of advanced React components, like the Data Grid, Date and Time Pickers, Charts, and more!
 - [refinedev/refine](https://github.com/refinedev/refine) - A React Framework for building  internal tools, admin panels, dashboards & B2B apps with unmatched flexibility.
 - [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
 Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
 V4 of this library is BSL licensed.
 - [leptonai/search_with_lepton](https://github.com/leptonai/search_with_lepton) - Building a quick conversation-based search demo with Lepton AI.